gaqzi/reflections/content/python/contextmanager.md

     f.write("contents go here")
 ```

-## Writing Context Managers as Decorators
+## Writing context managers as decorators

 You can use context managers as decorators also.
 To do so, while defining the class, you have to inherit from `contextlib.ContextDecorator` class.
 Let's make a `RunTime` decorator that will be applied on a file-opening function.
 The decorator will: